-Is Google Photos safe for backup?
+Is Google Photos safe for backup to hard drive?

 However, there is no place that is absolutely safe, and Google Photos is no exception.
 Many people have also lost their photos in Google Photos due to their own mistakes or hacker attacks.
 Therefore, it is not safe enough to store your data in one place only.
 The data stored in Google Photos also need a backup version.
+More and more users are considering backing up Google Photos to hard drive as a way of data protection.

 Why backup Google Photos to (external) hard drive?